django/deps/draft/0010-new-governance.rst

-* Those teams MAY make requests of the Technical Board, and the Technical Board SHOULD accommodate those requests when reasonable and practicable, provided that acccmmodating the request falls within the powers of the Technical Board.
+* Those teams MAY make requests of the Technical Board, and the Technical Board SHOULD accommodate those requests when reasonable and practicable, provided that accommodating the request falls within the powers of the Technical Board.

 In the event of a dispute between the Technical Board and a team not